jakobjassmann/ecodes-dk-lidar/README.md

 - A summary description of the output variables.
 See [/documentation/variables.md](/documentation/variables.md) (or as [pdf](/documentation/variables.pdf)).
 - Documentation for the pre- / post- processing and processing steps and scripts.
 See [/scripts/readme.md](/scripts/readme.md).
 - Documentation for the *dklidar* Python processing module.
 See [/documentation/dklidar.md](/documentation/dklidar.md).
 - Example scripts for subsetting and working with the dataset.
-See [/manuscript/figure_6/subset_dataset.R](/manuscript/figure_6/subset_dataset.R) (subsetting) and [/manuscript/figure_6/figure_6.R](****) (ecological stratification).
+See [/manuscript/figure_6/subset_dataset.R](/manuscript/figure_6/subset_dataset.R) (subsetting) and [/manuscript/figure_6/figure_6.R](/manuscript/figure_6/figure_6.R) (ecological stratification).

 [\[to top\]](#content)

 ## Software Requirements

-The processing workdflow was developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2), GDAL 2.2.4 and SAGA GIS 7.8.2.
+The processing workflow was developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2), GDAL 2.2.4 and SAGA GIS 7.8.2.
 Newer versions of these software packages will likely work, but have not been tested.

 The R example scripts require R and the raster package.